Facilitated communication: History

 Many people believed FC had passed its peak, characterizing it as a fad and pseudoscientific.
 However, promotion of the technique continued, with supporters dismissing empirical investigations as irrelevant, flawed, or unnecessary, and calling FC an "effective and legitimate intervention".
 As of 2014, the facilitated communication movement remained popular and it continued to be used in many countries.
 Mostert writes:All the newer pro-FC studies operate from the premise that FC works and is a legitimate practice to be used in investigating any number of other phenomena related to people with autism and other related severe communication problems.
 Such assumptions increasingly morph FC into a valid intervention among readers who are unaware of the empirical dismissal of the intervention and who might not be skilled in distinguishing solid from suspect research.
 In this regard, it is likely that FC will continue to reinforce the assumptions of efficacy among parents and practitioners.
 These perceptions will continue to be reinforced by professional organizations such as the Facilitated Communication Institute at Syracuse University, a fairly wide acceptance of FC internationally, and the vacuum created by few if any future solid empirical studies that are likely to dissuade the faithful.Facilitated communication is closely related to the rapid prompting method (RPM), in which the facilitator holds the letter board instead of touching the patient.
 Proponents of RPM deny similarities with FC and state that the prompts are "nonspecific".
 However, RPM contains subtle cuing that makes it highly susceptible to influence from the facilitator.

 Other similarities between RPM and FC include: reluctance or refusal to test their claims in controlled settings (purportedly because the process breaks the trust between facilitator and client), presumed competence, reliance on anecdotal accounts as proof of efficacy, maintenance of practices, techniques and claims that are inconsistent with the known research, claims of extraordinary literacy or intellectual breakthroughs, unconscious verbal or physical cuing by facilitators to obtain the expected responses, and inadequate or non-existent protocols to account for the effects of the facilitator.

+Rapid Prompting Method has been rebranded as Spelling to Communicate (S2C) and Spellers Method.

-In 2019, a dispute about the use of Spelling to Communicate (S2C), a brand of RPM, developed between the Lower Merion School District and the parent of a child attending school there.
+In 2019, a dispute about the use of Spelling to Communicate (S2C) developed between the Lower Merion School District and the parent of a child attending school there.
 The parents claimed the child was deprived of a free education because the district declined to pay for a private educational program based on S2C.
 In December of that year, the hearing officer in the Pennsylvania Office of Dispute Resolution found that there was no evidence that S2C enabled the child to communicate and thus the school district prevailed.